 To Drain Tanks and Water Lines:

 The water line drain valves are located in the water pump compartment on the passenger side toward the rear of the coach.
-Turn the valves.
-The water line drain valves are located in the water pump compartment on the passenger side toward the rear of the coach.
 Turn the valves as indicated in the following illustration, according to the type of valve installed.